 Say you’re a home realtor in New Jersey and you want to know the keywords that prospective clients are searching for, before coming to your office.
 Here’s what you do:

 Next, plug your main keyword (e.g., Home Realtor New Jersey) into the search box.
 Scroll down and click “Get ideas.”

 Step two: Check the keywords.
 Just click the “Keywords tab” on the dashboard and you’ll reveal all of the keywords in that group.
 Note that these keywords are relevant to your offline business.

 Step three: Analyze the keywords.
 From the list, identify the keywords that are relevant to your offline business and the type of services that you provide.

-Note: If you want more variations of your main keywords, you can scroll down the page and click the [>] button to reveal more of them:
+Note: If you want more variations of your main keywords, you can scroll down the page and click the [>] button, to reveal more of them:

 Enough talking; let’s create some catchy headlines with the keywords that we researched earlier.
-What I’m going to do is use ideas from the magazine cover above to make my own unique headlines.
+What I’m going to do is to use ideas from the magazine cover above to make my own unique headlines.

 Movoto, a real estate blog, has some catchy headlines.
-You may want to learn from them if you’re in that industry, especially with the keywords below:
+You may want to learn from them, if you’re in that industry, especially with the keywords below: